-When you buy Ipe deck tiles, you are getting high quality hardwood that has been pre-assembled tile that will fit neatly into your space.
-Each Ipe deck tile can be fastened easily to fit whatever size surface you need.
+When you buy Ipe deck tiles, you are getting high-quality hardwood that has been pre-assembled tile that will fit neatly into your space.
+You can easily fasten each Ipe deck tile to fit whatever size surface you need.

 This is a major advantage over using regular lumber, as there is no need to fit the wood yourself.
 This can be especially beneficial with Ipe lumber, as it is both extremely hard and extremely heavy.
 Pre-assembled Ipe deck boards eliminate the hardest parts of the job.
 All you need to do is arrange the boards, and fasten them together.

-Deck tile connectors can be used to make the installation process even easier, and more efficient.
-Connectors are placed under the tiles themselves, and are fitted to match the dimensions of your deck tiles.
+You can use deck tile connectors to make the installation process even easier, and more efficient.
+Connectors are placed under the tiles themselves and are fitted to match the dimensions of your deck tiles.
 Once complete, the connectors are completely out of view, preserving the clean look of your new deck tiles.
 But they also help keep your tiles secured, while also making it easier for your deck to drain water.